24 Aug 2018

-2. Among the leading home appliance brands such as Fotile, Vatti, Macro, Vanward, Robam and Sacon, none of them enjoys absolute advantage.
-Currently, in China’s kitchen appliance market, competition is mainly between the Yangtze River Delta (YRD) and the Pearl River Delta (PRD).
-Leading brands in the YRD are Fotile, Robam, Sacon and Dandy, while leading brands in the PRD are Vatti, Vanward, Macro, Midea and Oupai.
+Among the leading home appliance brands, notably Fotile, Vatti, Macro, Vanward, Robam and Sacon, none of them enjoys an absolute advantage.
+Currently, in China’s kitchen appliance market, competition is mainly between businesses based in the Yangtze River Delta (YRD) and those operating out of the Pearl River Delta (PRD).
+The leading brands in the YRD are Fotile, Robam, Sacon and Dandy, while the leading brands in the PRD are Vatti, Vanward, Macro, Midea and Oupai.

-3. Refrigerator market: A recent survey showed that retail sales of refrigerators reached 34.62 million units in 2016, down 0.7%, with retail value reaching RMB96.4 billion, down 1.8%.
+Refrigerator market: A recent survey showed that retail sales of refrigerators reached 33.76 million units in 2017, a decrease of 0.6%.
 Different brands are vying to seize the market by upgrading the design and functions of their products.
 Multi-door refrigerators, especially four-door units, have become new market favourites.
 In the years to come, the consumption structure of the refrigerator market will move towards energy efficiency, high quality, large capacity, healthy living and the ability to satisfy a variety of demands.

-6. Rice cooker market: According to survey data, China manufactured 340 million electric rice cookers in 2016, nearly 50 million of which were for export.
-Retail sales reached RMB16.3 billion, up 8.8% year on year.
-Leading brands including Gree, Midea and Supor all strengthened their development of induction heating (IH) rice cookers.
+Rice cooker market: According to survey data, the retail value of rice cookers in China reached RMB17.1 billion in 2017.
+The leading brands, including Gree, Midea and Supor, have all strengthened their development of induction heating (IH) rice cookers in a bid to be more competitive.
 This is expected to further promote the structural upgrade of the rice cooker industry.

-Range hood market: According to survey data, retail sales of range hoods reached RMB38.4 billion in 2016, up 12.3% year on year, with leading brands including Fotile, Midea, Robam, Vatti and Siemens.
+Range hood market: According to survey data, retail sales of range hoods reached RMB46.7 billion in 2017, a 7.9% year-on-year rise.
 Technologies for producing range hoods are very mature nowadays.
+The leading brands are Fotile, Midea, Robam, Vatti and Siemens.
 When consumers purchase range hoods, product design, fume extraction rate and quietness are the three main considerations.
-While European-style range hoods are trendy in exterior design, near-suction hoods have higher fume extraction rates.
+While European range hoods are considered stylish in terms of exterior design, near-suction hoods have higher fume extraction rates.

-8. Competition in the mainland kitchen appliance market has escalated from price war to technology war, with the focus of competition shifting towards the medium- to high-end market.
-In order to make breakthroughs, many manufacturers on the mainland have devoted a lot of efforts to R&D. Players in the industry are now investing an average of 2% of sales in R&D and are designing different product models and functions to suit consumers’ cooking habits and conditions of their homes.
+Competition in the mainland kitchen appliance market has escalated from price war to technology war, with the focus of competition shifting towards the medium- to high-end market.
+In order to make breakthroughs, many manufacturers on the mainland have devoted a lot of effort to R&D. Players in the industry are now investing an average of 2% of their sales revenue in R&D and are designing different product models and functions to suit consumers’ cooking habits and the conditions of their homes.

 III.
 Sales Channels

-1. Sales channels in the mainland kitchen and bathroom appliance market fall into two types: traditional channels and new channels.
-Traditional channels mainly include large, medium and small department stores, as well as specialist electrical shops.
-New channels are mainly home appliance chain stores (e.g. Gome, Suning), building materials chain stores (e.g. Orient Home, HomeMart), and general merchandise chains (e.g. Carrefour, Walmart) selling primarily foreign brands.
+The main sales channels in the mainland kitchen and bathroom appliance market include department stores, supermarkets, e-commerce platforms, home appliance chain stores (e.g. Gome, Suning), building materials chain stores (e.g. Orient Home, HomeMart), and general merchandise chains (e.g. Carrefour, Walmart), with the latter selling primarily foreign brands.

-2. After many years of development, home appliance retail chain stores have become one of the major channels for people in large and medium-sized cities buying household appliances.
-Third- and fourth-tier cities are said to be the main consumers of electrical appliances at present, and expanding the number of specialised stores in these cities and in the rural market has become the main direction of major home appliance manufacturers.
-Meanwhile, as an increasing number of kitchen and bathroom appliance manufacturers become aware of the strong attraction of home appliance chain stores to consumers they are setting up image stores inside chain-operated hypermarkets.
+After many years of development, home appliance retail chain stores have become one of the major channels for people in large and medium-sized cities to buy household appliances.
+Third- and fourth-tier cities are said to be the main consumers of electrical appliances at present, with the major home appliance groups, accordingly, actively expanding the number of stores in these cities and in the rural markets.
+Meanwhile, as an increasing number of kitchen and bathroom appliance manufacturers become aware of the strong attraction of home appliance chain stores to consumers, they are setting up dedicated displays and sales points inside chain-operated hypermarkets.

-3. In recent years, following the emergence of new building materials chain stores, household appliances, especially kitchen and bathroom appliances, have gradually made their way into some large-scale building materials supermarkets.
+Over recent years, following the emergence of new building materials chain stores, household appliances, especially kitchen and bathroom appliances, have gradually made their way into several large-scale building materials supermarkets.
 Such building materials chain stores provide yet another alternative to traditional department stores and specialised electrical shops (including home appliance chain stores).

-4. Kitchen appliances are also sold at home centres, but compared with traditional household appliance stores, the sale of home appliances at home centres is not as specialised and the sales volume is also much smaller than traditional household appliance stores.
-Home centres mainly offer kitchen and bathroom appliances closely related to the home as well as small home appliances.
+Kitchen appliances are also sold at home centres, but compared with traditional household appliance stores, the sale of home appliances at home centres is not as specialised and the sales volume is also much smaller than in the traditional household appliance stores.
+Home centres mainly offer kitchen and bathroom appliances that are closely related to the home, as well as small home appliances.

-5. As the B2C and O2O model has gradually gained ground in the kitchen appliance market in recent years, all the leading kitchen appliance brands have built e-commerce platforms.
+As the B2C and O2O models have gradually gained ground in the kitchen appliance market in recent years, all the leading kitchen appliance brands have built e-commerce platforms.
 At present, Fotile, Macro, Robam and Vatti have their own online malls.
-Meanwhile, Sacon, Vanward and others have opted to set up their own e-shops on Tmall and also authorised other e-commerce platforms such as Suning.com and JD.com to sell their products.
-According to a report on China’s electrical appliances online shopping market in 2016, the value of China’s B2C home appliances online shopping market (including mobile platforms) reached RMB384.6 billion, up 27.9% year on year.
+Meanwhile, Sacon, Vanward and others have opted to set up their own e-shops on Tmall and also authorised other e-commerce platforms, such as Suning.com and JD.com, to sell their products.
+According to a report on China’s electrical appliances online shopping market, in 2017 the value of China’s B2C home appliances online shopping market (including mobile platforms) reached RMB490.6 billion, up 27.6% year on year.
 All the companies are speeding up the establishment of offline experience stores and flagship stores to reinforce consumers’ online and offline experience and interaction as a way to make the shopping process quicker and more convenient.

-6. Since the Detailed Implementing Rules for the Construction of Commodity Housing were issued by the Residence Industrialisation Promotion Centre under the Ministry of Construction (now renamed Ministry of Housing and Urban-Rural Development), residential units sold by developers may provide not only interior decoration, but also a full set of kitchen and bathroom appliances.
-This trend of intensive interior decoration has prompted kitchen appliances to move into people’s homes in a new way.
-Hence, co-operation with property developers has become an important channel for kitchen appliance sales.
-Kitchen appliance enterprises taking advantage of this new trend include Fotile, Sacon, Ariston and AO Smith.
+Since the Detailed Implementing Rules for the Construction of Commodity Housing were issued by the Residence Industrialisation Promotion Centre under the Ministry of Housing and Urban-Rural Development, residential units sold by developers may provide not only interior decoration, but also a full set of kitchen and bathroom appliances.
+This trend of intensive interior decoration has seen kitchen appliances to move into people’s homes in a new way.
+Hence, co-operation with property developers is now an important channel for kitchen appliance sales.
+Among the kitchen appliance enterprises taking advantage of this new trend are Fotile, Sacon, Ariston and AO Smith.